State of Wisconsin

 26.5.4 Ongoing Cases

 Ongoing premium payments can be paid through any of the methods listed in Section 26.5.3.1 Payment Methods.
 Ongoing premium payments paid by check are sent to the MAPP Premium Unit.
 Checks are made out to "Medicaid Purchase Plan.”
 MAPP premiums are due on the 10th of the benefit month regardless of which payment method is chosen.
-For members who have chosen "direct pay’ as their payment method, the fiscal agent sends the premium coupon on the 20th of the month before the benefit month.
-The payment must be received by the fiscal agent by the 10th of the benefit month.
+The fiscal agent sends the premium statement around the 20th of the month before the benefit month.
+The payment is due on the 10th of the benefit month.
 EFT occurs on the third business day of the benefit month.
+Members enrolled in EFT do not get premium statements mailed to them each month.

 26.5.5 Late Payments